-\end{proof} In particular, we can use the Feshbach map to estimate the interaction energy of our system.
+\end{proof} In particular, we can use the Feshbach map to estimate the interaction energy of the hydrogen-plate system.

-\subsection{Existence of a ground state: A HVZ type Theorem in a half--space}
+\subsection{Existence of a ground state: a Weyl type Theorem in a half--space}

-We already showed that the energy of the hydrogen/plate system is bounded from below, i.e., $E(r)> -\infty$.
+We already showed that the energy of the hydrogen-plate system is bounded from below, i.e., $E(r)> -\infty$.
 Now we want to prove existence of a ground state at least when the distance $r$ of the nucleus to the wall is not too small.
 We will do this by proving

 i.e., the ground state energy is strictly below the essential spectrum, thus a ground state exists.